C0DE-RUNNER/The-Journal/README.md

 A social platform for sharing your stories. read the stories of other users.
 Don't want toshare your story with others??
 We have got you covered.
+Keep it private to yourself and no one else can read it but you!